BlueMicrowave/techypig99.github.io/README.md

 from edutainment games to just plain old fun games.

 # Credits
-Not ready yet most likely going to be a text document on the website probably /credits
+Not ready yet.
+Available at /credits